d-k-patel/ai-ffmpeg-cli/README.md

 - **Sensible Codecs**: Automatically chooses h264+aac for MP4, libx265 for compression
 - **Stream Copy**: Uses `-c copy` for trimming when possible (faster, lossless)
 - **Context Aware**: Scans your directory to suggest input files and durations
+- **Input Validation**: Sanitizes all inputs to prevent command injection
+- **Error Recovery**: Graceful handling of network timeouts and API failures

 ## 📊 Supported Operations